‘Spectacular’ new comet should be visible from Seattle Friday night

 The comet was even bright enough to be seen in New York City last night.

 Astronomers first discovered the comet in late March, using the Near-Earth Object Wide-Field Infrared Survey Explorer telescope, according to Scientific American.
-Officially dubbed C/2020 F3, it has been dubbed NEOWISE, after the beneficent spotting instrument.
+Officially dubbed C/2020 F3, it has been dubbed Neowise, after the beneficent spotting instrument.

 Starting next week, the comet should be visible in the early evening as well, Scientific American reported, as it flies nearer and nearer to Earth.
 It will come closest to us — a mere 103 million kilometers away — on July 22.